THE FRUIT OF THE HOLY SPIRIT (Part 2)

 This is called the “Kindness of God” in the Bible (1 Sam.
 20:14, 2 Sam.
 9:3, Tit.
 3:4).
 It is also called “Everlasting Kindness” (Isa.
 54:8).
 The kindness of God is great, constant, and enduring!

-The Scripture declares, “For His merciful kindness is great toward us, and the truth of the LORD endures forever.
+The Psalmist testifies, “For His merciful kindness is great toward us, and the truth of the LORD endures forever.
 Praise the LORD!”
 (Psa.
 117:2 NKJV).

 Every believer has received the kindness of God through the Lord Jesus Christ (Tit.
 3:4-6).
 The believers are also partakers of God’s kind or gentle nature (2 Pet.
 1:4).